Habroscelimorpha dorsalis dorsalis: Physical description

 The body of this species, including the thorax and bronze-colored head, displays chestnut-colored lines, and sometimes patches of green coloring.
-Elytra of older beetles tend to be a lighter, white-ish color due to friction with sand particles.
-Even in the larval stages, the Northeastern beach tiger beetle possesses large jaws in order to efficiently catch prey.
+Elytra of older beetles tend to be a lighter, whiteish color due to friction with sand particles.
+Even in the larval stages, the northeastern beach tiger beetle possesses large jaws in order to efficiently catch prey.
 Larvae also have small hooks that extend from their abdomen in order to grasp the side of their burrows.
 This prevents the larvae from being lifted out of their burrows when they catch prey.
 However, the larvae lack a hard cuticle, which makes it difficult to survive outside their burrows in hot summer months.

 Ecology and behavior

 Diet

-The Northeastern beach tiger beetle remains an invertivore throughout its lifecycle—meaning the beetle only preys on invertebrates such as small amphipods, flies, or other beach arthropods.
+The northeastern beach tiger beetle remains an invertivore throughout its lifecycle—meaning the beetle only preys on invertebrates such as small amphipods, flies, or other beach arthropods.
 Adult beetles actively hunt their prey as well as scavenge on dead prey, such as washed up fish and crabs on the shoreline.
-The immature larvae wait in their burrows for passing prey—their primary food source is small arthropods.
-The Northeastern beach tiger beetle uses its long, sharp mandibles in order to catch their food and crush it with lightning speed, hence its common name: “tiger” beetle.
+The immature larvae wait in their burrows for passing prey, primarily small arthropods.
+The northeastern beach tiger beetle uses its long, sharp mandibles in order to catch their food and crush it with lightning speed, hence its common name: “tiger” beetle.

 Predation

-Predators of the Northeastern beach tiger beetle include wolf spiders, asilid flies, and birds.
+Predators of the northeastern beach tiger beetle include wolf spiders, asilid flies, and birds.
 These account for about 6% of adult beetle mortality.
-A decline in Northeastern beach tiger beetle populations disturbs the balanced beach ecosystem as beetle predators are scarce of food, and populations of small amphipods and flies increase with fewer predators.
+A decline in northeastern beach tiger beetle populations disturbs the balanced beach ecosystem as beetle predators encounter food scarcity, and populations of small amphipods and flies increase with fewer predators like the northeastern beach tiger beetle.